 - Soldiers received two-thirds of a gallon of beer each day.

-- Polish peasants consumed up to three liters of beer per day.
+- Polish peasants drank up to three liters of beer per day.

 - Swedish beer consumption may have been 40 times higher than today in Sweden.